 Get Early Access to APIv2

 Although development is complete on our new API, we are still in the process of rolling it out across new and existing customers.
-If you would like to be among the first to use it and implement it immediately, you can request the API documentation directly from us at email@example.com or raising a ticket through the website.
+If you would like to be among the first to use it and implement it immediately, you can request the API documentation directly by contacting us either email firstname.lastname@example.org or raise a ticket through the portal.